blackducksoftware/method-use-analyzer/README.md

 ### Dependency Reference

-This library is available in Maven Central under the GAV `com.synopsys:method-analyzer-core:<version>`
+This library is available in Maven Central under the GAV `com.blackducksoftware:method-analyzer-core:<version>`

 ### Analysis Execution